Should I Let My Kid Buy or Sell on eBay?

 Kids and eBay Selling

-- None of this means that you shouldn't let your kids sell on eBay.
-As long as you're able to keep up with all of the caveats above as a parent, there's no particular reason not to expose your kid to the process of selling on eBay.
-As rewarding a learning experience as eBay shopping can be, eBay selling can be even more rewarding from an educational and emotional development perspective.
-There are few easier or more real-world ways to teach kids about the basics of business—supply and demand, market research, keeping a ledger, providing good customer service, and taking responsibility for actions in general, amongst other things.
+As long as you're up to speed and can keep tabs on your kid's activity, there's no particular reason not to expose your kid to the process of selling on eBay.
+He or she can learn the basics of business—supply and demand, market research, keeping a ledger, providing good customer service, and taking responsibility for actions in general, among other things.

 At the end of the day, it's a cost-benefit analysis that you need to do as a parent, taking into account: